scare-scale/ScareScale/src/content/movie/red-rooms-2023.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /83g3gkDw6oc2mxkyB8DSoXQZJHl.jpg
+synopsis: "The high-profile case of serial killer Ludovic Chevalier has just gone to trial, and Kelly-Anne is obsessed.
+When reality blurs with her morbid fantasies, she goes down a dark path to seek the final piece of the case’s puzzle."
 ---
-The high-profile case of serial killer Ludovic Chevalier has just gone to trial, and Kelly-Anne is obsessed.
-When reality blurs with her morbid fantasies, she goes down a dark path to seek the final piece of the case’s puzzle.